Easy to use

 Bona Hardwood Floor Cleaner retails for around $8 for a 32-ounce spray bottle.
-It’s a few dollars more expensive than similar-sized brand name wood floor cleaners.
-If you prefer safer household products, you won’t mind paying a little extra for one like Bona that both performs and provides peace of mind.
+It’s a few dollars more expensive than similar-sized brand-name wood floor cleaners.
+If you prefer plant-derived household products, you won’t mind paying a little extra for one like Bona that both performs and provides peace of mind.

 Competition: More affordable options abound